-Having appraised your search results and decided what studies to include, the next step is to report study results, and ideally to combine the results you have found in order to draw conclusions, if possible, about your clinical question of interest.
+Having appraised the search results and decided what studies to include, the next step is to report study results, and if possible combine the results in order to draw conclusions about the clinical question of interest.

 When reporting data from any study only report on parameters (e.g., population, interventions, comparisons, and outcomes) prespecified in the protocol/review plan.